anubhvv360/Projects/README.md

-# Resume Project Generator
+# Resume Pivot Tool

-A Gen AI tool that helps job‑seekers pivot their careers by extracting their core domain/functional skills and generating ATS‑friendly, experience‑grounded projects based on their actual resume and a target job description.
-Built with LangChain + Google Gemini 2.0 Flash.
+A Gen AI app that helps job‑seekers pivot into a new domain by generating ATS‑friendly, experience‑grounded résumé projects and interview backstories based on their actual PDF résumé and a target job description.
+Powered by LangChain + Google Gemini 2.0 Flash.

 [![Open in Streamlit](https://static.streamlit.io/badges/streamlit_badge_black_white.svg)](https://jdprojects2.streamlit.app/)